-IWSC series of events has provided a forum for discussion and exchange of ideas.
-IWSC aims to bring researchers and practitioners together.
-In particular, we expect the in-depth discussions on the challenges of clone detection and removal.
-Information about IWSC 2018 are here on this page.
+IWSC series of events has provided a forum for discussion of software clones for over 10 years.
+IWSC aims to bring researchers and practitioners together to discuss the state-of-the-art in clones.
+In particular, we expect the in-depth discussions on the following topics.
+More information about IWSC 2018 are here on this page.